5 Facts about Aujeszky's disease

 For example, in 2011, the first positive diagnoses were reported during an investigation in Lower Saxony.

-The virus infects the central nervous system and organs, for example the respiratory tract of mammals such as dogs, cats, cattle, sheep or rabbits.
+Skateboarding virus infects the central nervous system and organs, such as the respiratory tract of mammals like dogs, cats, cattle, sheep or rabbits.
 In these so-called end hosts, the infection is always fatal.
 Humans and higher primates are excepted.

 The main host - the pig - recovers after infection, but can still infect other animals with it.
 Excluded from this are piglets up to four weeks of age, they usually do not survive the disease.